Discover more from Jeff Green Articles/Newsletter

 Question: What is your definition of isolation as used by virologists?

-Note: Do understand that there are two isolation terms in virology that must be differentiated.
-These two terms have been falsely intermingled by those that deny the existence of viruses to suggest they carry the same meaning when they do not.
+Note: Do understand that there are two isolation terms that must be differentiated.
+These two terms have been falsely intermingled by those in No-Virus who deny the existence of viruses to suggest they carry the same meaning when they do not.

-Thus, the term ‘Isolate’ (i-so-late) and ‘Isolate’ (i-so-lit), both spelled the same, but pronounced differently, carry notable and important differentiations.
-With this known, virologists are not changing the definitions of isolation whatsoever, and it is erroneous to state otherwise.
+Note: The terms ‘Isolate’ (i-so-late) and ‘Isolate’ (i-so-lit), both spelled the same, are pronounced differently and carry notable and important differentiations.

 Further clarity of terms:

-However, while the isolation and purification of samples remain closely related, they have been, and continue to be, distinct processes in the past for many other biological entities.
+While the purification and isolation of samples remain closely related, they have been, and continue to be, distinct processes in the past for many other biological entities.

 "The terms “isolation” and “purification” often are used interchangeably by virologists to describe separation of virus particles in a pure form, free from [plant] host constituents.
 In this chapter the term “purification” will be used to describe this activity.
 The term “isolation” will be used to describe the pure culture isolation of a single virus from a mixture of co-infecting viruses."